JosefNemec/PlayniteDocs/docs/manual/library/games/metadata.md

 ### Media web image search
 ---------------------

-Web image search is available when editing game's metadata via game `Edit` dialogin the `Media` tab to obtain images for covers, background image and icon.
+Web image search is available when editing a game's metadata under the game `Edit` dialog in the `Media` tab to obtain images for covers, background images and icons.
 The search can be started by clicking the "globe" 🌐 icon next to each game media type.

-Available variables which can be used in search term string and will be dynamically expanded on search:
+These are the available variables which can be used in the search term string and will be dynamically expanded during the search:

 | Variable   | Description                            |
 | ---------- | -------------------------------------- |